lesliecao31/SCENICAdvancedAnalysis/pages/overview.md

                 advSCENICvis::SCENICembeddings("object", "tSNE")

 The "object" input is the name of the Seurat object.
-The "tSNE" input is the name of the 50pcs, 50perpl RDS file output from SCENIC.
+The "tSNE" input is the name of the 50pcs, 50perpl RDS file output from SCENIC (the .rds file must be in your working directory).